 - Location: The hotel is on a quiet side road just outside Flushing in Queens.
 There is a rooftop bar with fabulous views out to the city.

-- Parking: Free.
+- Parking: IS FREE!.

 - Getting to Manhatten.
 The Q25 bus stops right outside the hotel.
 It takes about 10 minutes bus ride to get to the station in Flushing.
 (Get off the bus, and the subway is on the other side of the road, behind you on the left) Get the purple line 7 straight to Manhatten.
 You can’t get on the wrong train.
 Flushing is the end of the purple line.
 It will take you about 35 minutes.
 Take a book, or just people watch.

 - Free breakfast.
-When I read the reviews on trip advisor about Hotel De Point lots of people were complaining about the quality of the breakfast.
+When I read the reviews about Hotel De Point, lots of people were complaining about the quality of the breakfast.
 Granted, this is not the ritz, and yes, the cutlery and plates are plastic but come on.
 You’re on a budget.

 - Free coffee and tea in the hotel lobby.
 My son thought hed died and gone to heaven.
 This freebie saves you $10 a time.
 Get hot drinks for the bus ride and feel like a real New Yorker.

 Total cost for four nights: $416

 - If you plan on staying in one area for the entire duration of your stay in NYC, you could get taxis, and this would no doubt work out cheaper for you, especially if you are a family.
 But.
 Who wants to come to the most exciting city in the world and stay in one place for the whole time?
 Not you?
 Good.
 Glad to hear it.
 In that case then, other than walking, you are going to need to buy bus or metro tickets to get yourself from one place to the next.